zsjablonsky/Employee-Performance-Mapping/README.md

 ## 📌 Project Overview

-Using MySQL Workbench, I designed and queried an employee database using fake employee data to support the HR department in performance mapping, compensation analysis, and training planning — enabling data-driven decisions across the organization.
+Using MySQL Workbench, I designed and queried an employee database using fake employee data to support the HR department in performance mapping, compensation analysis, and training planning —  mirroring real-world workforce analytics workflows in HR systems.

 ---